|

 Take

-an excursion to the Citadel, the magnificent but crumbling fortress
+an excursion to the Citadel, the magnificent fortress

 founded by Saladin.
 Within the walls, visit the extravagant Mohammed Ali